prakhar531/Interview-prep/java/basics.md

 ### Compiler and Interpreter

 C++ uses compiler only.
 C++ is compiled and run using the compiler which converts source code into machine code so, C++ is platform dependent.

-Java uses both compiler and interpreter.
+Java uses both **compiler** and **interpreter**.
 Java source code is converted into bytecode at compilation time.
 The interpreter executes this bytecode at runtime and produces output.
 Java is interpreted that is why it is platform-independent.